Home » Dietary Supplements » Bio Supplements

 In addition, numerous scientific papers have demonstrated that PS can have a positive effect in improving memory, increasing cognitive function, assisting with learning capability, improving mental acuity, improving concentration, relieving depression and/or having a positive effect on mood and decreasing the effects of stress.

 In addition to assisting with cognitive function and memory, PS may also be useful as a form of sports nutrition.
 It has been shown to increase the rate of recovery and to prevent soreness in muscles in athletes.
-It has also been shown to have a positive effect on overall well-being and may have an ergogenic effect on athletes taking part in sports such as endurance running, cycling and resistance training.
+It has also been shown to have a positive effect on overall well-being and may have an ergogenic effect on taking part in sports such as endurance running, cycling and resistance training.
 Ergogenic aids might have a direct influence over the physiological capacity of a particular system in the body.
 This can have the effect of improving athletic performance by removing the psychological constraints which might have an impact on performance.
 For example, PS has been shown in studies to improve the accuracy of golfers when they tee off by improving their resistance to stress.
 PS may also increase the rate that an athlete can recover from competition and training.

 Studies have shown that PS can be an effective supplement for reducing the effects of exercise-induced stress.
 It can do this by lessening the rise in cortisol levels that is caused by exercise or exertion.
 Cortisol is known as the “stress hormone” and is produced by the adrenal gland.
 It has the effect of increasing blood sugar and blood pressure and it also reduces immune responses.